-If you have experienced a chest injury in an accident that was not your fault, you might pursue a claim for compensation.
-If that is the case, then you could use a personal injury claims calculator to provide an estimated compensation figure.
-However, it is worth remembering that all claims for compensation are inherently different, and the compensation you may be awarded will be for your unique circumstances.
-If you pursue a compensation claim successfully, the severity of your injuries and the overall impact on your life will be taken into consideration in determining the amount you may receive in damages.
+If you have experienced a chest injury in an accident that was not your fault, you might pursue a compensation claim.
+If that is the case, you could use a personal injury claims calculator to provide an estimated compensation figure.
+However, it is worth remembering that all compensation claims are inherently different, and the compensation you may be awarded will be for your unique circumstances.
+If you pursue a compensation claim successfully, the severity of your injuries and the overall impact on your life will be considered in determining the amount you may receive in damages.
 To create a rough outline of the compensation that could be awarded in terms of general damages, we have supplied the table below.
-You may be able to obtain a more accurate estimation of the potential compensation award amount from one of our solicitors.
+You may obtain a more accurate estimation of the potential compensation award amount from one of our solicitors.

 |Injury||Severity||Amount Awarded||Description of The Injury|

 |Chest Injuries||Minor||£5,000 to £11,820||This is where a toxic fume has resulted residual damage, but not enough to cause significant damage to the lung function.|

 |Chest Injuries||Moderately Severe||£61,710 to £94,470||An injury of this nature would result in a traumatic injury to the chest, lungs, or heart.
 In the higher end of the bracket, an injury of this calibre might cause physical disability or the reduction of life expectancy.|